priyamore928484-lgtm/sum-of--two-numbers/README.md

 # sum-of--two-numbers
 This is my first  git repository.
 <br>
-I will add two number using java or any programming Language.
+I will add two number using  programming Language.